 Of course, it doesn’t always go smoothly.

 We’ve had interns who ghosted halfway through.
 One even ran a campaign without setting proper geo-targeting—and spent a client’s budget on clicks from Florida.
 (Not ideal when your target audience is in Bhaktapur.)
+For more on this, see my article on localizing digital strategy in Nepal and PPC mistakes.

 But we treated those as teaching moments, not failures.
 Because they’re exactly the kind of real-world stumbles that create better, more careful marketers.